 TransUnion Completes Acquisition of Verisk Financial Services

-A comprehensive overview of the cards, payments and consumer banking market in Ukraine.
+This report provides a comprehensive overview and deep analysis of Ukraine's cards, payments and consumer banking market.

 The population of Ukraine decreased from 46 million at the end of 2008 to 43 million at the end of 2015.
 According to UN forecasts, the population is forecast to drop to about 39 million by 2030.